yuriSF/supermarket/README.md

 **Testing**

-The program can be tested using a small test dataset by running:
+The program can be tested on a small test dataset by running:

->python test.py``
+>python test.py